Capsicum Rice | Bell Pepper Rice | Capsicum Pulao

 Step by StepJump to Recipe

-capsicum rice served on a plate
+capsicum rice or bell pepper rice pilaf served on a plate.

-About Capsicum Rice
+About Capsicum Rice Recipe

-For those who like Capsicum or Bell Pepper, here’s an aromatic and flavorful pulao made with green bell peppers, spices and rice.
-This is a mildly spiced and light pulao and thus goes well with kids or folks who do not prefer spicy food.
-It can also be packed in the tiffin box with a side of dal or a gravy dish or chutney.
+Thus, is a hit with kids or folks who do not prefer spicy food.
+It can also be packed in the tiffin box with a side of lentils, curry or chutney.

 Step-by-Step Guide